PipedreamHQ/docs/docs/destinations/http/README.md

 # HTTP

-Webhook Destinations allow you to send data to another HTTP endpoint URL outside of Pipedream.
+HTTP Destinations allow you to send data to another HTTP endpoint URL outside of Pipedream.
 This can be an endpoint you own and operate, or a URL tied to a service you use (for example, a [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks)).

 [[toc]]

-## Adding a Webhook Destination
+## Adding an HTTP Destination

-### Adding a Webhook Action
+### Using the Send HTTP Request action

 First, add a new Action to your workflow by clicking on the + button between any two steps.

-Then, choose the **Webhook** action and add the **URL** and **Payload**.
+Choose the **Send HTTP Request** action and add the **URL** and **Payload**.

 This action defaults to sending an HTTP `POST` request with the desired payload to the specified URL.
 If you'd like to change the HTTP method, add Basic auth, query string parameters or headers, you can click the sections below the Payload field.

 ### Using `$send.http()`

-You can send data to a Webhook Destination in [Node.js code steps](/workflows/steps/code/), too, using the `$send.http()` function. **This allows you to send data to destinations programmatically, if you need more control than Actions afford**.
+You can send data to an HTTP Destination in [Node.js code steps](/workflows/steps/code/), too, using the `$send.http()` function. **This allows you to send data to destinations programmatically, if you need more control than Actions afford**.

 Let's use `$send.http()` to send an HTTP POST request like we did in the Action example above.
 [Add a new Action](/workflows/steps/actions/#adding-a-new-action), then search for "**Code**":